mattlerner/mattlerner.github.io/README.md

 ![](static/images/ml_bw.jpg)

 I am a writer / researcher / quantitative social scientist / recovering data scientist.
+I'm currently Research Director at [Founders Pledge](https://founderspledge.com/).

 I draw cartoons, play guitar, and speak Spanish and Arabic.
 I like `tidyverse`, kettlebells, and Dominos pizza.
 I dislike `data.table`, bowling, and nachos.
 With my teammate Pearse (and Grigori, our 1999 Opel Corsa), I was a finisher of the 2017 Mongol Rally.
 We chronicled our journey on our [terrible Instagram](https://instagram.com/teamrasputin).